dstotijn/ct-diag-server/README.md

 #### Body

-The HTTP request body should be a bytestream of `1 <= 14` Diagnosis Keys.
+The HTTP request body should be a bytestream of `1 <= n` Diagnosis Keys, where `n` is the max upload batch size configured on the server (default: 14).
 A diagnosis key consists of two parts: the `TemporaryExposureKey` itself (16 bytes), and 2 bytes (big endian) to denote the `ENIntervalNumber` (see above).
 Because the amount of bytes per diagnosis key is fixed, there is no delimiter.